-If past is prologue, expect the first community organizer president, Barack Obama’s, re-election effort to wildly benefit from these taxpayer funded citizenship programs to increase likely Democratic voters.
-After all, promoting citizenship and naturalizing immigrants in time to vote in a broken, backlogged immigration system worked for the Clinton’s 1996 re-election.
-For those who want Obama out of the White House, this is your wake-up call.
-You cannot risk not voting this November.
-The deck is already stacked against presidential hopeful Mitt Romney’s election prospects.
+If past is prologue, expect President Barack Obama’s, re-election effort to wildly benefit from these taxpayer funded citizenship programs to increase likely Democratic voters.
+After all, promoting citizenship and naturalizing immigrants in time to vote in a broken, backlogged immigration system worked for the Clinton’s 1996 re-election, and for Republican George W Bush.

 Email query to the White House and USCIS is below with typo corrected.

 Subject: Interview Request for Director of WH Domestic Policy Cecilia Muñoz

 My name is Marinka Peschmann and I’m freelance journalist.
 Would it be possible to schedule an interview with Director of White House Domestic Policy Council Cecilia Muñoz to discuss the Interagency Working Group on the Federal Role of Immigrant Integration that she heads up as well as the USCIS’s Integration Grant Program she works on in coordination with the OoC?

 It is my understanding (based on a GAO report) that these immigrant integration programs cross 13 federal agencies (separate from the USCIS program).
 Specifically, I am interested in a rundown of the programs themselves, the funding and the results.

 Also, I’m looking into any differences or similarities between the Bush’s administration’s New American Task Force as compared to the Obama administration’s Immigrant Integration programs.